 Benna felt like he was going round in circles until he joined a Roundhouse project.
-Now he’s a Resident Artist and he’s building a sustainable creative career.
+Now he’s building a sustainable creative career.

 Where I’m from hardly anyone is exposed to the Arts – there’s loads of talent but no guidance.
 Roundhouse changed my life.